solidgate-tech/nodejs-sdk/README.md

 const dataToFront = dto.toObject()
 ```

-This values should be applied on frontend in the following way
+These values should be applied on the FrontEnd in the following way.

 ```js
 const form.update(dataToFront)
 ```

-## Usage for form resign initialization - return FormResignDTO class
+### Payment form resign

+Return `FormResignDTO` class.

 ```js
 const solidGate = require('@solidgate/node-sdk');